2014 Tacoma nurses' strike: SEIU Local 1199NW

-Strike Timeline
+Strike timeline

-Before the strike began
+Before the strike

 Before the strike occurred on November 18, 2014, the union members of Union Health Care Local 1199 NW had been bargaining their contract with CHI Franciscan Health since June 2013.
 The union members were demanding better wages, improved health care, and ending of unfair labor practices.
 According to the workers of the hospitals, the hospital had cut 10% of staff members, even though the hospital had the same number of patients.
 The workers had to work over time, but their pay check did not increase.
 Moreover, the employees could not afford the health care plan that was provided by the company.
 In Q13 Fox, union member Jennifer Storm said, "We have employees at the hospital that are in debt and have creditors for being cared for by CHI and so that's a big issue".
 It was opposite to what CHI Franciscan Health promised them.
 CHI Francisco promised to provide better health care for them, but the healthcare plan cost more than what that their employees and their families could afford.
 They also said CHI Franciscan was cutting back their employees' benefits and funds from the two hospitals in Tacoma and sending the profit to CHI based in Denver, Colorado.

 Furthermore, the members of SEIU Local 1199NW showed their support to their patients and their community.
 They were calling for increasing investment in frontline caregiver, a charity care policy that keeps patients out of debt.
 The union says CHI Franciscan health made a $165 million profit in 2013, while cutting its commitment to their patient cares.
 Patients that could not afford to pay for their hospital bills were not being cared for by CHI Franciscan.
 The health care workers of the hospital felt that they should give back to their community by standing up for their clients and demanding the CHI to improve their charity care policy.